IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client requests an access token using client credentials (or other supported means of authentication).
 This grant type SHALL be used by confidential clients only [OAuth 2.1, Section 4.2].

-An Authorization Client that supports the Authorization Server Metadata Option shall use the *token_endpoint* URL from the Authorization Server Metadata Document to obtain the access token.

-TODO: This option-specific rqmt is mixed in with non-option rqmts.
-Factor it out into a separate sub-section, or consider moving to the end of the section

 The Authorization Client makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]:

 - *grant_type* (REQUIRED): The value of the parameter SHALL be *client_credentials*.